2024–25 Princeton Tigers women's basketball team

-The 2024–25 Princeton Tigers women's basketball team represents Princeton University during the 2024–25 NCAA Division I women's basketball season.
-The Tigers, led by fifth-year head coach Carla Berube, play their home games at Jadwin Gymnasium in Princeton, New Jersey as members of the Ivy League.
+The 2024–25 Princeton Tigers women's basketball team represented Princeton University during the 2024–25 NCAA Division I women's basketball season.
+The Tigers, led by fifth-year head coach Carla Berube, played their home games at Jadwin Gymnasium in Princeton, New Jersey as members of the Ivy League.

 Previous season

-The Tigers finished the 2023–24 season with a 25–5 overall record, 13–1 in Ivy League play, to finish in first place with Columbia and was the conference's regular-season co-champion.
+The Tigers finished the 2023–24 season with a 25–5 overall record, 13–1 in Ivy League play, to finish in first place with Columbia, and were the conference's regular-season co-champion.
 As the top seed in the Ivy League tournament, they beat Penn and Columbia to win the championship.
 They received an automatic bid to the NCAA tournament, where they were the ninth seed in the Albany Regional 2.
 They lost in the first round to West Virginia.